Eastman Chemical Company: Founding as a subsidiary (1920–1994)

-In 1960, there was an explosion at Eastman's Kingsport plant.
-It occurred in the Aniline production.
-Some 16 people were killed and many more were injured.
+In 1960, there was an explosion in the Kingsport plant's aniline production, which killed 16 people and injured many more.

-Since the 1980s

 In 1983, Eastman opened the first commercial coal gasification facility in the United States at its Kingsport plant site to produce chemicals from syngas rather than petroleum.
 The "Chemicals from Coal Facility" at the Kingsport plant was recognized in 1995 as a National Historic Chemical Landmark by the American Chemical Society.

+Independent company (1994–present)

-In 1994, Eastman was spun off from Eastman Kodak and became an independent corporation.
+In 1994, the Eastman Chemical Company was spun off from Eastman Kodak and became an independent corporation.
 In early 2005, Eastman broke ground on the first world-scale manufacturing facility using IntegRex, a technology that reduces the number of intermediate process steps in producing PET resin.
 This technology is now owned by DAK Americas.

 Since 2000, Eastman, and its many subsidiaries have paid more than $82 million in EPA fines.
 In July 2012, Eastman completed its acquisition of Solutia Inc., a manufacturer of performance materials and specialty chemicals, for $4.8 billion.
 In December 2014, Eastman Chemical Company completed its acquisition of Taminco Corporation for $2.8 billion.

-October 2017 explosion

 On the morning of October 4, 2017, an explosion occurred at Eastman's Kingsport Plant around the coal gasification building.
 In April 2018, the Tennessee Department of Environment and Conservation determined the cause to be a valve blockage due to slurry or debris intrusion.

-Circular Economy
+Recycling

 In 2019, Eastman began commercial-scale chemical recycling for a broad set of waste plastics that would otherwise be placed in a landfill or incinerated.
 Eastman Advanced Circular Recycling technologies complement mechanical recycling by processing a wide spectrum of waste plastics that traditional recycling methods cannot, including polyesters, polypropylene, polyethylene, and polystyrene.
 These waste plastics are derived from a variety of sources, including single-use plastics, textiles, and cuttings from discarded carpet.

 Eastman's recycling technologies - carbon renewal technology and polyester renewal technology - provide a true circular solution of infinite recycling for materials, allowing them to be reused repeatedly.
 Eastman began commercial operation of carbon renewal technology in October 2019 at the company's largest manufacturing facility in Kingsport, Tennessee.
 In 2020, Eastman will use carbon renewal technology to recycle millions of pounds of polyester carpet that would otherwise have been placed in a landfill.

 In January 2021, Eastman announced plans to build a methanolysis plant that will convert polyester waste into durable products.
 The company expects to spend approximately $250 million to build the facility.
 When completed by the end of 2022, the methanolysis plant will use over 100,000 metric tons of plastic waste that cannot be recycled by current mechanical methods to produce premium, high-quality specialty plastics made with recycled content.

 In January 2022, Eastman announced it would invest up to $1 billion in a material-to-material molecular recycling facility in France that would use Eastman's polyester renewal technology to recycle up to 160,000 tons annually of plastic waste.
 The plant is expected to be operational by 2025.